-Number of beneficiaries
+Number of beneficiaries 0

-Type of beneficiary Description of agreement Executive Director The directors' remuneration policy for 2018-2021 sets forth that the managing director will be entitled to receive nine months' salary as severance upon termination of their relationship with the group.
-Executives (other than Directors) and employees Few selected officers and employees of the Company have in their contracts specific severance clauses, which provides for higher severance payments than envisaged in applicable general labour law, in case of termination.
+Type of beneficiary Description of agreement Executives (other than Directors) and employees Few selected officers and employees of the Company have in their contracts, specific severance clauses, which provides for higher severance payments than envisaged in applicable general labour law, in case of termination.
 The amount of the severance is determined on a case by case basis taking into account seniority, function and possible impact on the Company's business in case of withdrawal from office of such officer.
-In any case the severance payments do no exceed a maximum of two times annual salary
+In any case the severance payments do not exceed a maximum of two times annual salary.